 - What’s a food that no one can dislike (and if they do, they aren’t human)?

+You might have noticed something: these questions have little to do with your specific restaurant menu.
 The questions are personal, and often a bit humorous.
-They aren’t pushing any sales pitch, but the insight could help Tony’s develop a better menu.
+They aren’t pushing any sales pitch, but the insight could help develop a better menu.